ISEL-DEETC/RAPITest/README.md

 ```sh
   - WorkflowID: crud_pet
 ```
-The workflow needs an ID, which must be unique across all workflows <br/>
+The workflow needs an ID, which must be unique across all workflows. <br/>
 One workflow must be comprised of one or more tests and optionally one stress test.
-All the tests inside the workflow are guaranteed to be executed sequentially which is usefull for situations where the output of one test influences the input of the other
+All the tests inside the workflow are guaranteed to be executed sequentially which is usefull for situations where the output of one test influences the input of the other.

 #### Stress Test